Abbán: Abingdon and Irish-Norman relations

 The Life puts forward the spurious claim that Abingdon, the town near Oxford, is to be explained etymologically as Abbain dun, "Abbán's town".
-The aetiological tale goes that the town took its name from Abbán, because he had successfully converted the king and the people of the area.
+The aetiological tale goes that the town took its name from Abbán because he had successfully converted the king and the people of the area.
 The story was not an isolated one.
 The etymology is also brought up by the author who revised the 12th-century chronicle of the house, Historia Ecclesie Abbendonensis ("The History of the Church of Abingdon").
 As Abingdon Abbey lay in a valley, he prefers the Irish derivation: "For we have learnt from our contemporaries that, according to the language of the Irish, Abingdon is interpreted 'house of Aben'; but according to the language of the English, Abingdon commonly means 'the hill of Aben'."

 Pádraig Ó Riain proposes that the episode in Abbán's Life was intended to offer some counterweight against English propaganda which asserted that the need for religious and ecclesiastical guidance justified English presence in Ireland; and that, in fact, the linguistic convenience was what made Abbán of an otherwise minor church such a suitable protagonist.
 More specifically, Ailbe may have written his Life in response to his quarrel with William Earl Marshall, who had seized two manors near New Ross, and Normans rather than Irishmen may have been his target audience.
-It has been argued that the formative occasion for the story was a visit to Abingon made in 1080 by Lorcán Ua Tuathail (Lawrence O'Toole), Archbishop of Dublin, who stayed there for three weeks before accompanying Henry II to Normandy.
+It has been argued that the formative occasion for the story was a visit to Abingdon made in 1080 by Lorcán Ua Tuathail (Lawrence O'Toole), Archbishop of Dublin, who stayed there for three weeks before accompanying Henry II to Normandy.
 Ailbe, being one of the archbishop's disciples, may have been present.

 Commemoration

-In the Martyrology of Tallaght, the Félire Óengusso and the Martyrology of Gorman, Abbán has two feast-days: 16 March and 27 October, which is identified in the Lives as his death-date.
+In the Martyrology of Tallaght, the Félire Óengusso and the Martyrology of Gorman, Abbán has two feast days: 16 March and 27 October, which is identified in the Lives as his death-date.
 John Colgan and Ó Cléirigh's Martyrology of Donegal only mention Abbán for 16 March.
 Other sources cite 13 May.

 His entries in the Félire Óengusso praise him as an "angelic bush of gold" (doss óir ainglech) and "an abbot fair and train-having" (abb cain clíarach).